LukaJurinovic/MyAdvisor/README.md

-# Moj-Savjetnik
+# MyAdvisor

-MojSavjetnik is an app dedicated to managing personal finances with the help of AI.
+MyAdvisor is an app dedicated to managing personal finances with the help of AI.

 It's core features are:
   1) Financial diary - all purchases can be manually put in